-LGBT+ Counselling - helping you to lead your best life
+Counselling for Self-esteem and Confidence - helping you to lead your best life

 Living life can be complex and it often takes courage to open up to others.
 Sometimes speaking to friends and family is a good place to begin... and sometimes more is needed.
-Working with the right counsellor - feeling a connection through being understood - is so important.
+Working with the right counsellor - feeling a connection through being understood - is key.

-Take a step towards leading your best life... talk to a professionally trained counsellor who specialises in working with the LGBT+ community.
+Take a step towards leading your best life... talk to a professionally trained counsellor who specialises in working with low self-esteem and confidence issues.

 I am a BACP accredited counsellor with over 15 years' experience, bringing warmth and sensitivity to my work.
 Please get in touch for professional support around coming to terms with difficult feelings, thoughts and life events.

 People who come for counselling are ordinary people who are experiencing life as being painful.
 This may be due to problems in a relationship, the loss of a loved one, work-related stress, anxiety or perhaps a general sense of unhappiness.

 Talking to a trained counsellor is a way of understanding your life and, through this process, starting to think differently, feel differently and choose different behaviours and actions.